 For over-indebted borrowers that can’t access debt consolidation loans, try to reduce interest rates through balance transfer cards.
 Many borrowers are still willing to absorb the transfer fee, generally around 3% of the amount transferred, for the ability to move the balance to a lower rate card.

-The Best Small Personal Loans
+Marketplaces with some of the Best Small Personal Loans

-You can also shop for personal loans on so-called marketplace sites including Lending Tree, Quicken Loans, Fundera, Lendio and Lending Club.
+You can also shop for personal loans on so-called marketplace sites including Lending Tree, Funding Circle, Quicken Loans, Fundera, Lendio and Lending Club.
 For more information on the companies mentioned in this article, visit their reviews pages listed below: